wasi-master/pypi-command-line/README.md

 pypi search --help
 ```

-For a full guide see the wiki.
+For a full guide see <https://wasi-master.github.io/pypi-command-line/usage>.